tskit-dev/msprime/docs/development.rst

   all pass.
 - Make your changes in a local branch, and open a pull request on GitHub when you are ready.
-Please make sure that (a) the tests pass before you open the PR; and (b) your code passes PEP8 checks (see below for a git commit hook below to ensure this happens automatically) before opening the PR.
+Please make sure that (a) the tests pass before you open the PR; and (b) your code passes PEP8 checks (see below for a git commit hook to ensure this happens automatically) before opening the PR.

 ********